 Bulgogi (Thinly Sliced, Marinated Meat)

 Thin slices of beef, chicken or pork, marinated in a seasoning made of various pastes, fruits and vegetables, then grilled.
-Bulgogi is a go-to staple for Koreans when dining out, who pair it with rice to soak up the sweet gravy – or a glass or two of soju (Korean grain spirit).
+Bulgogi is one of the staple Korean dishes when dining out, paired with rice to soak up the sweet gravy – or a glass or two of soju (Korean grain spirit).

 Kimchi Jjigae (Kimchi Stew)